kezenator/adventofcode/README.md

 8. OK little puzzle.
 Just brute-forced it via two separate implementations to start with.
 Refactored into a shared algorithm afterwards - but don't think it's very readable.
+9. Interesting puzzle.
+I totally stuffed up the moving algorithm.
+    Finally got there.
+Not impressed - but just goes to show how slow perhaps I am this week.